burlinson/AI/_posts/2025-09-21-Singularity.md

 There are two problems with that:

-First we have spent decades building technology infrastructures with decentralized redundancies.
+First, we have spent decades building technology infrastructures with decentralized redundancies.
 That’s the polar opposite of a choke point and it would be difficult and expensive to back out of our existing ubiquitous fail-safe architectures.

 Second, choke points create latency.
 Slowing down AI is the last thing any of the firms operating in this space are going to do.